VietHPham/Lynx/README.md

 ## Tutorial

-### Environmental Requirement
+### Environmental Requirement (MODIFIED for CSE 543)
 We are using the following Node environment.
 Other versions of Node.js are not fully tested but probably also work.
 - Node 8.10.0
 - npm 5.6.0

+Install Node.js, npm, and nvm.

+Run the following commands to convert to the correct version of Node.js nad npm.

+`nvm install 8.10.0`

+`nvm use 8.10.0`

+Clone this repo.

 To use the Exploit module, you also need to install ExpoSE by running `npm install` in `exploitable/ExpoSE`.

 The module `url-parse` is also needed.
-Please install by running `npm install url-parse`.
+Please naviage to the `Lynx/tests` directory and install the module by running `npm install url-parse`.

 ### Harness Preparation
 Lynx takes concrete testcases as input.
 The following sections introduce how to prepare the test harness required by Lynx.